sa-ne/demo-cockpit/DemoWalkThru.md

     ```
     # yum install -y sos
     ```
-    * Refresh page, Click Create Report, takes about 1 min, click Download
+    * Refresh page, Click Create Report (takes about 1m), click Download
   * Kernel Dump -- Shows kdump status and configuration and allows to crash the kernel to test kdump
     * If page shows  "Service has an error" clicking will take you to systemd log entry.
 Also hover over "Info" button for potential fix.
   * SELinux -- Shows whether SELinux is enabled and lists access control errors.